Descanonge/fronts-toolbox/docs/dev-guide.rst

 python loops, or alternatively compile your core function with `Numba
 <https://numba.pydata.org/>`__.

-Uing :external+numba:func:`numba.guvectorize` allows to easily create a generalized universal function.
+Using :external+numba:func:`numba.guvectorize` allows to easily create a generalized universal function.
 This ensures that your computations will be properly vectorized and that it deals nicely with broadcasting and type conversion.